ZappatheHackka/coachesdatabase/README.md

-# 🏀 Inner Drive Hoops Coaches Database App
+# 🏀 Inner Drive Hoops Coach's Database App

 A full-stack web application for basketball coaches to view client information, track session feedback, and streamline training progression.
 Built for Inner Drive Hoops from scratch with a focus on real-world functionality and a simple, easy-to-use user experience.